varickjh/RecipeAnalysis/README.md

 Since the p-value is below 0.05, we reject H₀, indicating that the model's performance differs between Simple and Complex Recipes.
 This suggests potential unfairness that warrants further investigation.

+As the permutation test's p-value of 0 is less than the chosen significance level of 0.05, we reject the null hypothesis.
+Hence,  the observed difference in MAE is statistically significant, and it indicates that the model's performance does differ between the two groups recipes, performing slightly better for one group of recipes.
+Hence, there is potential unfairness in the model between Simple and Complex Recipes, suggesting areas for improvement.

+The histogram below illustrates the distribution of permutation test statistics under the null hypothesis, with the observed difference marked by the red dashed line.

 <iframe src="assets/FairnessAnalysis.html" width="800" height="600" frameborder="0"></iframe>